NCI-CGR/PING_BIOWULF/README.md

 * shortNameDelim: Sample ID delimiter to shorten sample ID (ID will be characters before delim, ID's must be unique or else there will be an error)

 Optional parameters:
-* step3: "yes" or "no"(default); to run the copy number thresholding functionality and the following allele calling; require filling the file generated from the previous step "{output_directory}/manualCopyThresholds.csv" before initiating this step; see (V. PING copy number thresholds determination) for how to determine the threshold values.
+* step3: "yes" or "no"(default); to run the copy number thresholding functionality and the following allele calling.

+  Require filling the file generated from the previous step "{output_directory}/manualCopyThresholds.csv" before initiating this step.

+  See (V. PING copy number thresholds determination) for how to determine the threshold values.
-* filter: "" (default null); to filter out low reads-count samples in step3 to avoid sample failure; ONLY needed when receiveing error message : "Error in general.count_sam_header(samPath) : This sam file does not exist" when running step3; usually samples with reads count below 100 for 3DL3 as shown in the file "{output_directory}/locusCountFrame.csv" are considered as "low"; input format: "- {sampleID_1}\n- {sampleID_2}\n- {sampleID_3}\n".
+* filter: "" (default null); to filter out low reads-count samples in step3 to avoid sample failure; input format: "- {sampleID_1}\n- {sampleID_2}\n- {sampleID_3}\n".

+  ONLY needed when receiveing error message : "Error in general.count_sam_header(samPath) : This sam file does not exist" when running step3.

+  Usually samples with reads count below 100 for 3DL3 as shown in the file "{output_directory}/locusCountFrame.csv" are considered as "low".

 ### III.
 To run
 * Clone the repository to your working directory
 ```bash